Back to blog

 target:

-name: app-configuration
+name: api-config

 creationPolicy: Owner